 The iced mocha was fantastic.
 After having iced mocha’s at numerous establishments around Des Moines, I realize that it’s pretty hard to mess up.
 They all taste relatively the same to me so they are all good.
 Don’t trust me basically.

 The salami and mozzarella croissant intrigued me so I had to get my paws on it.
 It was very flaky and I made a mess over the table, floor, and my pants.
 It took me awhile to get the salami flavor as it was deep inside the croissant.
 The cheese was baked throughout the croissant so I was able to taste that frequently.
 When I did get a salami taste, I enjoyed it.
 All the components really came together once they were in the same bite.
 I do think there could have been more salami inside but it was still a delightful, messy as hell treat.

 Grace: I will get yelled at for this, but whatever: Scenic Route Croissants > La Mie Croissants.
 There.
 I said it.

-Scenic Route’s croissants are the closest thing I’ve had to European croissants (I went to Italy once, so I’m an expert on the subject, obviously).
+Scenic Route’s croissants are the closest thing I’ve had to the ones I had in Italy, which were amazing.
 They are deliciously crispy and flaky on the outside and soft and chewy and so flavorful on the inside.
-And they’re not greasy like La Mie’s get.
 I got a plain croissant and it was heavenly.
 Their chocolate ones are good too, but plain is the best.